Video of George Greening's take off and fly- by in a

 Have guided me safely down once more.

-Ron's first book,"True Lies of a Northern Fur Trader", tells the story of life as a fur trader.
+Ron's first book, "True Lies of a Northern Fur Trader", tells the story of his life as a fur trader.
 He first met George Greening in the mid-fifties, when George first moved over to Saskatchewan Government Airways from Waite's Fisheries in Big River.
 They had many dealings and a lot of flights together and went on to become lifelong friends.

 For an autographed copy, send $28.00 to: